 Tailored to demand fluctuations

-To manage the anticipated holiday parcel deluge, FedEx has unveiled a cornucopia of peak season surcharges that will take effect from September 30th, 2024, through January 19th, 2025.
-These fees are designed to vary in magnitude based on the service type and timing, with the highest charges being applied during the busiest period between late November and late December.
+To manage the anticipated holiday parcel deluge, FedEx has unveiled a cornucopia of peak season surcharges that will take effect from September 29, 2025, through January 18, 2026.
+These fees are designed to vary in magnitude based on the service type and timing, and the amount of each surcharge depends on the date (with prices hitting the highest peak between November 24 and December 28).
+All surcharges will end on January 18, 2026.

 Additional handling surcharge

-For domestic U.S. shipments, as well as import and export services, FedEx will impose an Additional Handling Surcharge ranging from $7.75 to $10 per package.
-This fee is intended to cover the additional costs associated with processing and handling packages that require special attention or handling.
+For domestic U.S. shipments, as well as import and export services, FedEx will impose an Additional Handling Surcharge ranging from $8.25 to $10.90 per package.
+This fee is intended to cover the additional costs associated with processing and handling packages that require special attention or handling, including items with unique packaging requirements or those requiring manual processing.

 Oversize charge

-Packages exceeding FedEx's size limits will incur an Oversize Charge of $84.50 to $100 per shipment.
+Packages exceeding FedEx's size limits will incur an Oversize Charge of $90 to $108.50 per shipment.
 This fee aims to compensate for the additional space and resources required to transport larger packages through the carrier's network.
+The increased rates reflect the growing challenges of handling oversized items in an e-commerce-driven market.

 Ground unauthorized package charge

-Shipments that exceed FedEx's maximum weight and size restrictions will be subject to a Ground Unauthorized Package Charge of $450 to $500 per package.
-This surcharge is designed to discourage shippers from sending excessively large or heavy packages, which can disrupt the carrier's operational efficiency.
+Shipments that exceed FedEx's maximum weight and size restrictions will be subject to a Ground Unauthorized Package Charge of $475 to $525 per package.
+This surcharge is designed to discourage shippers from sending excessively large or heavy packages, which can disrupt the carrier's operational efficiency and pose safety risks to handling personnel.

 Demand surcharges